SAP-samples/teched2023-AD268/exercises/ex2/README.md

    npm install -g @sap/cds-dk
    ```

-4. Navigate to the 'migration-script' Directory under exercises.
+4. Navigate to the `migration-script` Directory under exercises.
 <br>![](/exercises/ex2/images/migration.png)

-5. Now that you're in the 'migration-script' directory, run the below command to install the necessary Node modules.
+5. Now that you're in the `migration-script` directory, run the below command to install the necessary Node modules.
    ```
    npm install
    ```